 Analytics in Investment Banking

-Data analytics is one of the leading applications of AI in investment banking, with predictive financial modeling as one of the most prominent use case.
+Data analytics is one of the leading applications of AI in investment banking, with predictive financial modeling among the most prominent use cases.
 Traditionally, financial modeling was done manually and carried a high risk of human error.
-Today, data analytics can take it on, easily taking into account hundreds of variables and detecting patterns invisible to the human eye.
+Today, data analytics can take it on, easily accounting for hundreds of variables and detecting patterns invisible to the human eye.
 As a result, investment banks receive more accurate forecasts of market trends and volatility, asset prices and returns, and liquidity and cash flows.

 Investment banks and capital markets organizations are now using the technology to: